 Inpatients are allowed ONE designated caregiver on campus per day.

 - Caregiver hours are 7 a.m.–10 p.m.

 - The first person to enter the hospital and be screened is the ONLY caregiver allowed entry for that day.

-- All caregivers are screened for temperature and other symptoms daily and must obtain and wear the daily screening sticker at all times.
+- All caregivers will be screened for temperature and other symptoms daily and must obtain and wear the daily screening sticker at all times.

-- All caregivers are also required to wear face covers at all times, including outside on our campus.
+- All caregivers are required to wear face covers at all times, including outside on our campus and inside patient rooms.

-- Each time a caregiver re-enters the building, they are required to show I.D. and the daily screening sticker.
+- Each time a caregiver re-enters the building, they are required to show photo ID and the daily screening sticker.

 - One designated caregiver on campus per day.